unknwon/goconfig/README.md

 ## Known issues

-- Not able to write recursion sections, read only, be careful when you save configuration file with goconfig if you are using recursion sections.
+- Not able to save content with same order when it's loaded because I use map.

 ## References